Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

-The detectable acceleration difference $\Delta a$ is obtained by performing the velocity average for both the ball and the shell, $\Delta a \equiv |\langle a \rangle_{\mathrm{ball}} - \langle a \rangle_{\mathrm{shell}}|$.
-Assuming that no signal is observed within the experimental sensitivity, i.e., $\Delta a < \delta a = 10^{-13}$\,cm/s, the projected limit is obtained as shown by the blue shaded area in \gfig{fig:limit}.
-Depending on the DM mass, the limit behaves differently, corresponding to the four regions discussed above because of $\lambda = 1/(m_\chi v_\chi) \simeq 10^3/ m_\chi$.
-As the acceleration is proportional to the difference between the total cross-sections, the constraints in the regions where the difference increases (decreases) become stronger (weaker), while the constraint is flat in the regions where the difference remains constant.
-The strongest constraint is obtained in the case (III), where the DM wavelength is between $R_{\mathrm{ball}}$ and $R_{\mathrm{shell}}$, reaching $\sigma_{\chi N} \sim 10^{-53}$\,cm$^2$.
-Assuming the sensitivity of future torsion balance experiments increases by two orders, the constraints will also strengthen by two orders, as indicated by the green dashed line.
+Within the sensitivity $|\delta a| < 2.7\times 10^{-12}\,\mathrm{cm/s^{2}}$ at \SI{95}{\percent} confidence level, the detectable parameter space is shown as the blue shaded area in \gfig{fig:limit}.
+Depending on the DM mass and coherent-scattering length $\lambda \equiv 1/(m_\chi v_\chi) \simeq 10^3/ m_\chi$, the detectable cross-section behaves differently.
+As the acceleration is proportional to the difference between the total cross-sections, the sensitivities become stronger (weaker) in the mass regions where the cross-section difference increases (decreases), while the sensitivity is flat in the regions where the difference remains constant.
+The strongest sensitivity is obtained in the case that DM wavelength is between the dimension of cube and shell, $L_{\mathrm{shell}} > \lambda > L_{\mathrm{cube}}$.
+In this mass range, DM coherently scatters only with the cube while the cross-section of the shell drops sharply, creating a significant cross-section difference and the sensitivity reaches to $\sigma_{\chi N} \simeq 10^{-51}\,$cm$^2$.
+The projected sensitivity stops at $m_\chi \sim 10^{-3}\,$eV, as lighter DM particles with de Broglie wavelengths exceeding the characteristic scale of the torsion would coherent scatter with the entire apparatus without distinguishing the cube and shell.
+Due to the small DM scattering cross-section constrained by our experimental setup, DM is not shielded by the Earth atmosphere or laboratory walls\,\cite{Day:2023mkb}.